IPv6PrefixDelegation for Virtual Machine Manager

 Bridge interface configuration

-The bridge itself should be transparent, not routing or managing RA
+The bridge itself should be transparent, not routing or managing RA:

 Explanation:

-lets the kernel assign a link-local address.
+IPv6AcceptRA=noavoids the bridge configuring itself.IPv6SendRA=noprevents the bridge from issuing router advertisements.LinkLocalAddressing=kernellets the kernel assign a link-local address.

 [Match] Name=br30 [Network] BridgeForwardDelaySec=0 IPv6AcceptRA=no IPv6SendRA=no LinkLocalAddressing=kernel